-- (iii) Reservation charges for second class sitting and sleeping accommodation will be reduced from 50 paise to 25 paise. - (iv) Hill concession for specified stations, which was available prior to 1975, will be restored.
-The concession, now available only for nine months from July to March for specified hill stations and all the year round for Jammu Tawi and Gangtok, will hereafter be available for such hill stations throughout the year.
-I hope this will help promote tourism in the country. - (v) I would also like to spell out some concessions which have already been extended during the year or are proposed to be extended in the budgetary year to various sections of population, like students, teachers, youth, tourists and journalists - (a) Under the normal rules, teachers of recognised educational institutions are allowed the facility of rail travel concession when they undertake educational tours in parties of not less than four.
-This facility is now extended to individual teachers also for educational tours subject to the condition of their producing the requisite certificate from the District Education Officer concerned. - (b) It has also been decided that in the case of postgraduate courses, where the number of students is less than ten, some of the facilities of travel concessions should also be allowed to these students subject to the group size being not less than five, provided the head of the institution certifies that the size of the post-graduate class is less than 10 students. - (c) In order to encourage participation of youth in social, cultural and nation-building activities, I have now decided that whenever work camps of youths and students are organised by recognised educational, social or cultural organisations, the railway concession available for students for educational tours will also be available to students, as well as non-student youths, attending such work camps. - (d) The Railways have introduced, during the current financial year, "INDRAIL" passes for foreign tourists.
+- (i) Sleeper charge for second class passengers, which ís computed at Rs.
+5 for the first night for both three-tier and twotier accommodation and Rs.
+3 and Rs.
+5 for every subsequent night for three-tier and two-tier respectively, will now be reduced to Rs.
+5 only for the entire journey irrespective of the number of nights involved. - (ii) Surcharge on super-fast express trains will be reduced from Rs.
+1.50 to Re.
+1 for second class passengers.
+In the case of super-fast trains, which have ceased to be super-fast, the surcharge will be abolished altogether. - (iii) Reservation charge_s second class sitting and sleeping accommodation will be reduced from 50 paise to 25 paise. - (iv) Hill concession for specified stations, which was available prior to 1975, will be restored.
+The comcession, now available only for nine months from July to March for specified hill stations and all the year round for Jammu Tawi hereafter and Gangtok, will available for such hill stations throughout the year.
+I hope will help promote tourism in country. - (v) I would also like to out some concessions which have already been extended during the year or are proposed to be extended in the budgetary year to various sections of population. students, teachers, youth, tourists and journalists: - Under the normal rules. teachers of recognised educational institutions are allowed facility of rail travel concession when they undertake educational tours in parties of not less than

+- four.
+This facility is now extended to individual teachers also for educational tours subject to the condition of their producing the requisite certificate from the District Education Officer concerned. - (b) It has also been decided that in the case of postgraduate courses, where the number of students is less than ten, some of the facilities of travel concessions should also be allowed to these students subject to the group size being not less than five, provided the head of the institution certifies that the size of the postgraduate class is less than students. - (c) In order to encourage participation of youth in social, cultural and nation-building activities, I have now decided that whenever work camps of youths and students are organised by recognised educational, social cultural organisations, the railway concession available for students for educational tours also be available to students, as as non-student youths, attending such work camps. - (d) The Railways have introduced, during the current financial year, "INDRAIL" passes for foreign tourists.
 Non-resident Indians are also eligible for this concession for which payment has to be made in foreign exchange.
-These tickets are available for periods ranging from 7 to 90 days during which the tourist can travel wherever he likes and by whichever train suitable or convenient. - (e) Hitherto rail travel coupons were issued to accredited Press correspondents at a concessional rate of 15% for first class and 50% for second class travel.
-The value of the rail travel coupon was fixed on an average fare of 250 kilometres.
-The Pressmen have been representing that because of telescopic system of fares, the element of concession lost its significance for longer journeys.
-In order to meet their demand, it has been decided to introduce money value coupons with effect from 1st March 1978 allowing the same concessions as hitherto.
+These tickets are available for periods ranging from 7 to 90 days during which the tourist can travel wherever he and by whichever train suitable or convenient. - (e) Hitherto rail travel coupons were issued to accredited Press correspondents at a concessional rate of 15 per cent for first class and 50 per cent for second The value of the class travel. rail travel coupon was fixed on an average fare of 250 kilometres.
+The Pressmen have been representing that becaust of telescopic system of fares, the element of concession lost its significance for longer journeys.
+In order to meet their demand, it has been decided to introduce money value coupous with effect from 1st March 1978 allowing the same concessions as hitherto.
 These coupons will be exchanged for the face value of the ticket and therefore the element of concession will remain unimpaired irrespective of the distance travelled.